jjamesmartiin/nixos-rpi/readme.md

 deploy it with
 ```
-./build-and-deploy.sh -s $SYSTEM
+./build-and-deploy.sh -s $SYSTEM -t [whatever IP your system is on]

-# or type it manually
+# or type it manually, you can omit the -t flag if you have DNS or a hosts file
 ./build-and-deploy.sh -s rpi-test
 ```